-Must participate in a University medical surveillance program and be able to pass a physical examination to allow for emergency response and wearing of personal protective equipment.
+Must be able to pass physical examination to allow for emergency response and wearing of personal protective equipment (PPE).

 U-M EEO/AA Statement